YSL Records: Legal issues

-On December 14, 2022, Gunna pled guilty to a single charge of racketeering and stated that YSL was a criminal gang.
+On December 14, 2022, Gunna pleaded guilty to a single charge of racketeering and testified that YSL was a criminal gang, as part of an Alford plea.
 He was sentenced to five years in prison, with one year commuted to time served, and the remainder of the sentence suspended on probation, including 500 hours of community service.
 On December 17, rappers Slimelife Shawty and Lil Duke also pleaded guilty.
-YSL founder Young Thug had 57 RICO charges dropped against him and is currently fighting in court.
-YSL was a criminal organization, against what YSL founder Young Thug stated it was.
-He insisted that YSL was just a record label.
-Thug's lyrics are being used against him in court which some people disagree with, stating that his lyrics are nothing more than art.
-Thug is now facing a minimum of 5 years in federal prison or upwards of 20 maximum.